Modified on: November 2023

 Pensions and inflation: how much will prices rise?

-So if your income’s don’t increase with inflation, it could mean a much lower level of lifestyle in the future.
+So if your income doesn’t increase with inflation, it could mean living a low budget lifestyle in the future.

-Some investments, such as inflation-linked bonds, are specifically designed to protect against inflation, but consider consulting with a financial adviser before exploring any of these.
+Some investments, such as inflation-linked bonds, are specifically designed to protect against inflation.

 All the best,